tamagui/tamagui/next.md

 v2:

+  - remove the accumulation of styleProps in propMapper
   - remove disableRootThemeClass from settings, change to disableRootThemeClassName
   - defaults onlyAllowShorthands to true, themeClassNameOnRoot to true
   - document input, image